Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 Milo has colitis and gets a house call from veterinarian, Dr. Alison .

-Vets call this condition acute colitis and it’s a frequent occurrence in dogs.
 In colitis, the lining of the colon fails to absorb water, produces extra mucus and bleeds due to Inflammation.
-Additionally, increased colonic contractions move feces through too fast and cause pain and urgency to defecate.
+Additionally, increased colonic contractions move feces through too fast, causing pain and an urgency to defecate.
 (1)

-Colitis can stem from various factors, ranging from dietary indiscretion to endocrine disorders.
-The table below explains some of the condition’s common causes.
+Colitis can stem from many causes, ranging from dietary indiscretion to endocrine disorders.

 Causes of Bloody DiarrheaDescription